Skip to main content

 Share Article:

-Its time to bring out that tax calculator.
+It’s time to bring out that tax calculator.
 It may not be fun, but calculating taxes and withholding for employees is a critical task for all small business owners.
 Both withholdings and taxes are dependent upon several factors including (but not limited to) marital status, and allowances.
 For employers, underpaid tax liabilities can equate to fines, late payment penalties and accompanying interest.
 And for employees, a hefty bill could surface at tax time when they’re not prepared to cover it.
 If you are looking for help, payroll software providers like SurePayroll offer several tax calculators on their websites to help you get started.”
 Whether you plan to pursue help or go it alone, you should review our detailed breakdown of top tips to consider when it comes to each component of payroll taxes and withholdings.

 1. Federal and State Income Tax